 Cellier Clocks

-There is much evidence of Cellier as clock makers and watchmakers (horloger) in the XVIII and early XIX century:
+There is a great amount of evidence of my Cellier ancestors, along with a number of other Swiss (and some French) Cellier, as clock makers and watchmakers (horloger) in the XVIII and early XIX century.

-An empire vase style clock (A) was offered at auction in September and December 2006, and again in 2010, in Zurich.
+An empire vase style (topped with an armillary) clock (A1) was offered at auction in September and December 2006, lots 4015/4018, by Koller in Zurich.
+Reference:

-A rather similar Swiss bracket clock with green tone (C) was offered in 2005 in Zurich.
+A rather similar Swiss bracket clock, with green tone (B2), was offered (Koller lot 1205) in 2005 in Zurich:

-(On the genealogy pages herein, we document Victor and Sophie Marie Elisabeth (Ballif) Cellier, whose children were born in Basel in 1804 and 1810).
+The genealogy pages herein document these ancestors, including Victor and Sophie Marie Elisabeth (Ballif) Cellier (1769-1854; sister of F. Ballif); they lived in Basel, where their children were born in 1804 and 1810.

 These clocks are pictured here (click for larger photo):

-The documentaliste at Centre d’études - Institut l'Homme et le Temps - Musée international d'horlogerie tells us :
+The documentaliste at Centre d'études - Institut l'Homme et le Temps - Musée international d'horlogerie informs us :

-We find in our dictionaries this information on the Cellier company :
+We find in our dictionaries this information on the Cellier companies :

 - 1801, Victor Cellier in Bâle (Suisse), origin from Neuchâtel (Suisse).
 He is the partner of the Watchmaker F. Baillif in Bâles.